 Why not make winning the centre of your coaching philosophy this season?
 Forget the politically correct nonsense of “development before winning” by focusing on what I call “coach-wins”.

-coach-win is a specific coaching objective where you either beat yourselves or the opposition.
+A coach-win is a specific coaching objective where you either beat yourselves or the opposition.

 Set out these objectives before the game and make them “everything”.
 The beauty of this approach is that it makes lots of types of winning possible.
 Not just winning a game but also improving and developing.

 Give the players the analogy of a second tier in world rugby, or even soccer.
-They know they will never win the World Cup or the Premiership but they can still enjoy a successful season by being better players and team unit as a result.
+They know they will never win the World Cup or the Premiership but they can still enjoy a successful season by being better players and a team unit as a result.

 If you have a young team, you can get the parents to help count the numbers.
 I’ve seen this done very successfully with a couple of teams.
 It brought the parents closer to the process of their child’s learning, and they were able to share their journey in a positive way.